 After our holiday I went back to working for dad and Tim tried to get a job.
 He’d worked so hard to get a degree and yet didn’t seem able to get a job.
+It didn’t seem fair.
 He went for several interviews but I don’t think he wanted any of the jobs he’d applied for even if he’d been offered them.
-I was getting quite worried about his future.
+They all seemed to be miles away from here and I was getting quite worried about the future.

 Then one day he surprised me saying he wanted to start a business.
 He said he’d been influenced by my dad.
 He said he’d realised how much better it would be to work for himself rather than someone else.
 He’d seen what you can achieve.
-I suppose because I’d grown up in a family business I’d not really appreciated what he was getting at before.
+I suppose because I’d grown up in a family business I’d not really appreciated what he was getting at.
 And I was only too aware of the negative side – the commitment, the hard work, the long hours.
-Tim said that wouldn’t bother him.
-He said his dad wishes he’d broken away.
-That he didn’t have the scope to do what he wanted as a civil servant and he didn’t feel that his efforts were appreciated.
+Tim said that wouldn’t bother him; also that his dad wished he’d broken away sooner as he didn’t have the scope to do what he wanted as a civil servant and he didn’t feel that his efforts were appreciated.
 The three of them, Tim, John and Wendy had come up with an idea that they thought would work, a nursery.
 I thought that was a great suggestion as Tim loved plants and his degree should give him the knowledge.

 Anyway I took his idea on board, encouraged him and offered to help.
 I went online looking for potential locations to start a nursery and after several hours of fruitless searching I found an existing business for sale with three large greenhouses and a bungalow just outside Nantwich.
 The owners wanted to retire and even offered to stay on for a month’s handover period.
 Tim thought it was great but wondered how he’d be able to afford it.
 I thought it was good value and even offered to lend Tim the whole purchase price but Tim didn’t think that was a good idea at all.
 He said he valued his independence too much and anyway was worried it would alter our relationship.
 He said he’d found it difficult on our cycling holiday that we had such different perceptions of value for money and that anyway what would happen if we split up.
 I was upset that he’d said that, I suppose I’d found the love of my life, or thought I had, and expected him to feel the same way.